ScarboroughCoral/tauri-vite-react-template/README.md

-# Tauri + React + Typescript
+# Tauri + React + Typescript + Protocol Buffers

-This template should help get you started developing with Tauri, React and Typescript in Vite.
+This template should help get you started developing with Tauri, React and Typescript in Vite, communicating and synchronizing code using Protocol Buffers.

 ## Recommended IDE Setup